FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 ## Explore the data

 It helps to get an intuitive feeling for how the sounds get translated to spectrograms.
-Use `SpectrumsSettingsTool.inpy` from the `00_Setup` folder to explore the mapping between the sound and the image of the spectrograms.
+Use `SpectrumsSettingsTool.inpy` from the `01_Spectrum Generation` folder to explore the mapping between the sound and the image of the spectrograms.